 3. Bias

 AI systems are only as unbiased as the data they are trained on.
 When historical biases are embedded in training data, they can distort the outputs, potentially compromising the accuracy and fairness of the AI’s results.
+Further, AI sometimes opts to give an affirmative answer to a person’s queries, skewing the quality of its results and even going so far as to mischaracterize the law.

 - Continue to validate - or disprove - answers and data provided by AI.